-Set forth below is (1) a list of the Governmental Units that have Municipal Bonds outstanding that were purchased by the Bank pursuant to the Bank's General Resolution adopted on May 3, 1988, as supplemented (the "Resolution"), including the Municipal Bonds anticipated to be purchased with the proceeds of the 2018 Series 1 Bonds and other available funds; (2) the anticipated outstanding principal amounts of such Municipal Bonds as of the date of issuance of the 2018 Series 1 Bonds; and (3) the ratio of such outstanding principal amounts to the aggregate principal amount of outstanding Municipal Bonds purchased under the Resolution, expressed as a percentage.
+Table 2 sets forth (1) a list of the Governmental Units that have Municipal Bonds outstanding that were purchased by the Bank pursuant to the Bank's General Resolution adopted on May 3, 1988, as supplemented (the "Resolution"), including the Municipal Bonds anticipated to be purchased with the proceeds of the 2019 Series 2 Bonds and other available funds; (2) the anticipated outstanding balances of such Municipal Bonds as of the date of issuance of the 2019 Series 2 Bonds; and (3) the ratio of such balances to the total amount of outstanding Municipal Bonds purchased under the Resolution, expressed as a percentage.
 Please note that certain of the enumerated Governmental Units are comprised of one or more other Governmental Units.
+Also, as a result of incentives provided under Act 46 of 2015 of the General Assembly of the State of Vermont, a number of school districts in the State have merged.
+For school districts with outstanding loans from the Bank, the outstanding balances are shown below on a consolidated basis.